TedTinker/DataMining/README.md

 One midterm (Completed alone)

-One final project (Partner Pending)
+One final project (Completed with Lilian Lu)

 Each project consists of an R Markdown file and the PDF which it results in when knit.
-Knitning an R Markdown file requires RStudio, TeX, and a variety of libraries.
+Kniting an R Markdown file requires RStudio, TeX, and a variety of libraries.